 - Journey Map (an engaging and culturally inclusive enrichment activity for use in a classroom setting)

 - Facilitators Manual V3 (a must for teachers, parents and ATD facilitators who are working with children in a class room or workshop setting, this manual contains a wealth of information, links and inspiring age appropriate activities)

 The Jump Up Program materials are registered on the Creative Commons and are available for free download here.

-Tax deductible Donations for the use of these materials are invited at your discretion via Give Now; all proceeds will contribute to implementing the programs of Be The Change Australia.
+Tax deductible donations for the use of these materials are invited at your discretion.

 Program efficacy, action research and pilot testing

 A team of over 20 professional educators; including principals, teachers, Australian Indigenous elders and parents have developed the Jump Up program materials and resources, through a rigorous three year action research and action learning development phase in three countries.
 The Program and its materials have been trialed in 5 demographically diverse primary schools, in numerous homes, as a specialist program in an after school setting and as workshop elements at festivals, gatherings and professional development conferences.